wenguang1111/Recorder4Cpp/README.md

             ${recorder_file})
 ```

-To record the file, your need add following code as example after the lane that your data get calculated:
+To record the file, you need add following code as example after the lane that your data get calculated:

 ```c++
 void function()